fairlearn/fairlearn/docs/user_guide/mitigation.rst

 A control feature stratifies the dataset, and applies the fairness constraint within each stratum, but not between strata.
-An example were this might be useful is a loan scenario, where we might want to apply a mitigation for the sensitive features while controlling for another.
+An example were this might be useful is a loan scenario, where we might want to apply a mitigation for the sensitive features while controlling for some other feature(s).
 This should be done with caution, since the control features may have a correlation with the sensitive features due to historical biases.
 In the loan scenario, we might choose to control for income level, on the